The Turning (2020 film): Plot

 She receives art from her mother in the mail, and Mrs. Grose comments that she hopes Kate's mother's condition isn't genetic.
 Kate discovers Miss Jessel's dead body in a pond on the house's grounds.
 She also has a vision of Quint raping and strangling Miss Jessel and tells Mrs. Grose, who appears to have already known about it.
 Mrs. Grose assures her that she made sure Quint died.
 Quint's ghost pushes Mrs. Grose over the stair banister, killing her.
 Kate and the children flee the house, managing to escape in her car.

 This previous sequence is revealed to have been Kate's vision as she heard Mrs. Grose's words and looked at her mother's art.
 She walks in on the children talking about her and becomes convinced that she sees Quint's ghost in the mirror, insisting that Flora saw him too, despite her protests.
 When Kate accidentally breaks Flora's doll, Miles calls her delusional.
 They then walk out of the room.
 In Kate's imagination, she walks into her mother's institution and approaches a figure; as the figure turns around, Kate screams.
-The face of the figure is not revealed, and it is left open to interpretation as to whether Kate has seen her mother or is in fact seeing a reflection of herself.
+The face of the figure is not revealed.